Skip to main content

 The COMMAND command is introspective.
 Its reply describes all commands that the server can process.
 Clients can call it to obtain the server's runtime capabilities during the handshake.

-The reply it returns is an array with an element per command.
-Each element that describes a Dragonfly command is represented as an array by itself.
+The reply is an array with an element per command.
+Each element that describes a Dragonfly command is represented as a fixed-length array by itself.
+The exact number of elements in the command's array depends on the server's version.

 1. Name